Toussaint Louverture: Third Commission: 1796–1797

-In summer 1797, Louverture authorized the return of Bayon de Libertat, the former overseer of the Bréda plantation, with whom he had shared a close relationship with ever since he was enslaved.
+In summer 1797, Louverture authorized the return of Bayon de Libertat, the former overseer of the Bréda plantation, with whom he had shared a close relationship ever since he was enslaved.
 Sonthonax wrote to Louverture threatening him with prosecution and ordering him to get de Libertat off the island.
 Louverture went over his head and wrote to the French Directoire directly for permission for de Libertat to stay.
 Only a few weeks later, he began arranging for Sonthonax's return to France that summer.
 Louverture had several reasons to want to get rid of Sonthonax; officially he said that Sonthonax had tried to involve him in a plot to make Saint-Domingue independent, starting with a massacre of the whites of the island.
 The accusation played on Sonthonax's political radicalism and known hatred of the aristocratic grands blancs, but historians have varied as to how credible they consider it.

 On reaching France, Sonthonax countered by accusing Louverture of royalist, counter-revolutionary, and pro-independence tendencies.
 Louverture knew that he had asserted his authority to such an extent that the French government might well suspect him of seeking independence.
 At the same time, the French Directoire government was considerably less revolutionary than it had been.
 Suspicions began to brew that it might reconsider the abolition of slavery.
 In November 1797, Louverture wrote again to the Directoire, assuring them of his loyalty, but reminding them firmly that abolition must be maintained.